apisquare/express-health-api/README.md

           }
         }
       ```
-    **If you like to have different AUTH_TOKEN for each environments,** you can update the AUTH_TOKEN through ENV properties.
+    **If you like to have different AUTH_TOKEN for each environment,** you can update the AUTH_TOKEN through ENV properties.

     - Add `HEALTH_API_AUTH_TOKEN` to your `.env` file or ENV properties
       ```